the-united-nations-2025/reddit-world-mirror/RedditWorldMirror.md

 </ol>
 </details>

 We now have clusters of similar subreddits !
+The question is now: What are their themes ?
+We could do it ourselves but fortunately our spaceship comes with an **LLM** supercomputer than we can run localy.
+We feed it a prompt asking for reccurent theme of the list of subreddits of each clusters.
+Then, we do some manual re-labeling to have more meaningfull topic names and regroup potential similar topics.
+And finally we merge with the counts per reddit to have the full dataframe, used later in the analysis.
+This process isn't perfect and some manual labeling adjustments had to be made but this basicaly gives us our main topics !

+<iframe src='https://flo.uri.sh/visualisation/26536290/embed' title='Interactive or visual content' class='flourish-embed-iframe' frameborder='0' scrolling='no' style='width:100%;height:600px;' sandbox='allow-same-origin allow-forms allow-scripts allow-downloads allow-popups allow-popups-to-escape-sandbox allow-top-navigation-by-user-activation'></iframe><div style='width:100%!;margin-top:4px!important;text-align:right!important;'><a class='flourish-credit' href='https://public.flourish.studio/visualisation/26536290/?utm_source=embed&utm_campaign=visualisation/26536290' target='_top' style='text-decoration:none!important'><img alt='Made with Flourish' src='https://public.flourish.studio/resources/made_with_flourish.svg' style='width:105px!important;height:16px!important;border:none!important;margin:0!important;'> </a></div>

-This map  shows us the different topic groups: the Politics Cluster, the Gaming Cluster, the Neutral News Cluster, and so on.
+The map above shows us the different topic groups: the Politics Cluster, the Gaming Cluster, the Neutral News Cluster, and so on.
 This proves the chaos is organized.

-<iframe src='https://flo.uri.sh/visualisation/26536290/embed' title='Interactive or visual content' class='flourish-embed-iframe' frameborder='0' scrolling='no' style='width:100%;height:600px;' sandbox='allow-same-origin allow-forms allow-scripts allow-downloads allow-popups allow-popups-to-escape-sandbox allow-top-navigation-by-user-activation'></iframe><div style='width:100%!;margin-top:4px!important;text-align:right!important;'><a class='flourish-credit' href='https://public.flourish.studio/visualisation/26536290/?utm_source=embed&utm_campaign=visualisation/26536290' target='_top' style='text-decoration:none!important'><img alt='Made with Flourish' src='https://public.flourish.studio/resources/made_with_flourish.svg' style='width:105px!important;height:16px!important;border:none!important;margin:0!important;'> </a></div>

 #### 2.2 T-SNE/PCA Plotting of clusters

-Let's visually confirm that similar subreddits sit close to each other in the embedding space.
+Let's now visually confirm that similar subreddits sit close to each other in the embedding space.
 But right now we have multidimensional vectors that are nos suited for plotting in 2d or 3d.
 We are going to use the **T-SNE and PCA dimension reduction method**.

 **PCA** is a linear dimensionality reduction technique that projects data onto a lower-dimensional space while **maximizing variance**.